State of the Apps 2020

 My editor situation also hasn’t changed much in the last year.
 I still use VSCode, although the config has been slightly thinned out so remove extensions I don’t use.
 I recently tried switching back to IntelliJ, for the far superior intellisense, but it just didn’t feel right, and felt incredibly heavy, not to mention the lack of automatable configuration.

-Last year I used GhostWriter for my markdown editing, but recently I transitioned that into VSCode so I don’t need to remember 2 sets of keyboard shortcuts.
+Last year I used GhostWriter for my markdown editing, but recently I transitioned that into VSCode, so I don’t need to remember two sets of keyboard shortcuts.
 The fancy WYSIWIG formatting from GhostWriter wasn’t a benefit to me, but it’s still my recommended markdown editor.

 Vim is still my terminal editor of choice, but I am looking for something simpler.
 Some friends often preach Nano, which can apparently do many of the editing features Vim has, but the muscle memory is quite hard to get rid of.
 My dotfiles currently sync a custom Vim configuration, which much like my VSCode configuration, I’ve also thinned out, but I think there’s more thinning to do.